MicrosoftDocs/bing-docs/bing-docs/bing-visual-search/tutorial/bing-visual-search-image-upload.md

 ---
 title:  "Tutorial: How to upload image using the Bing Visual Search API"
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Learn how to upload an image to Bing, get insights about it, display the response.
-services: cognitive-services
+services: bing-search-services
 author: swhite-msft
-manager: nitinme
+manager: ehansen

-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-visual-search
 ms.topic: tutorial
-ms.date: 03/31/2020
+ms.date: 07/15/2020
 ms.author: scottwhi
 ---